jhustata/livre/lab4.md

 ## Part 1

-Write a .do file which imports [transplants.txt](https://raw.githubusercontent.com/jhustata/livre/main/transplants.txt) and performs the data management/exploratory data analysis tasks described below using the slides we have discussed in class.
+Write a .do file which imports [transplants.dta](transplants.dta) and performs the data management/exploratory data analysis tasks described below using the slides we have discussed in class.
 Your .do file (lab4_lastname.do) and must create a log file (lab4_lastname.log).
 This file will contain your answers for both part 1 and part 2 of today's lab.
 Your .do file should follow conventions for .do file structure described in class.
 Do **not** submit your log files as part of the assignment.

 1. Create a new variable called `ctr_volume` that contains the transplant center volume (total number of transplants performed in each transplant center).
 The transplant center can be identified by `ctr_id`.